 Ainsworth provides a wealth of academic opportunities.
 Students are exposed to a wide variety of literature through read-aloud, shared reading, guided-reading groups and literature circles.
 Students progress at their own reading rate while at the same time being challenged.
 Students focus on writing through journaling, modeled writing lessons, handwriting activities, story retellings, drama, direct instruction through the genres, and spelling.

-Students are surrounded by mathematical opportunities including direct math instruction and problem based applications.
-Daily calendar activities, counting, patterning, measurement, graphing, geometry, sorting, estimating, story problems and money are all taught through a manipulative based program with an emphasis on critical thinking.
+Students are surrounded by mathematical opportunities, including direct math instruction and problem-based applications.
+Daily calendar activities, counting, patterning, measurement, graphing, geometry, sorting, estimating, story problems and money are all taught through a manipulative-based program with an emphasis on critical thinking.
 Students experience the joy of science through observation and a variety of inquiry-based science units.

 Students in the Spanish Immersion Program enjoy the same balanced curriculum and enriched environment as the community students while being immersed in the Spanish Language.
-Ainsworth follow the a 90/10 model which begins with 90% of the day in Kindergarten being taught in Spanish.
-The amount of English increases each grade by 10%, so by 4th grade, they are spending 50% of their day in each language.
+Ainsworth follows the 90/10 model which begins with 90% of the day in Kindergarten being taught in Spanish.
+The amount of English increases in each grade by 10%, so by 4th grade, they are spending 50% of their day in each language.
 Teachers selected for the Immersion program are committed to the concept of an immersion approach to second language learning.
 Please click here to view the content allocation of a 90/10 program.

 Program Expectations and Assessments

 Immersion students are encouraged to speak Spanish in the immersion classes with both teacher and classmates, in order to build language skills.
 This is one way to achieve the high level of Spanish fluency required to learn content area and participate in classroom activities.
 Families should understand that students are learning much of the core curriculum in Spanish and that most assignments will require dedicated focus and hard work.